Free radical damage isn’t as scary as it sounds! While it can be harmful, there are many ways to protect your skin. Learn how in this post.

 - Excess alcohol, processed food and those high in saturated fats, are some of the worst offenders for triggering free radicals

-This is the Best Way to Neutralize a Free Radical
+This is the Best Way to Neutralize Free Radical Damage

 Minimize free radical damage by eating well (up the fruits & veggies, nuts & oil fish – reduce alcohol), minimizing sun exposure, and stopping smoking.